 For BL/CE UEs, PUSCH transmission can be scheduled by a MPDCCH with DCI format 6-0A/6-0B, or the transmission can correspond to using preconfigured uplink resource configured by higher layers.
 Transmission using preconfigured uplink resource is initiated by higher layers as specified in [14].

-For a PUSCH transmission using preconfigured uplink resource, the UE shall use the repetition number determined by the repetition adjustment field according to Table 8-2b and Table 8-2c from the most recent MPDCCH DCI format 6-0A/6-0B with CRC scrambled by PUR C-RNTI for PUR ACK feedback indication (as defined in [4]) if detected, configured by higher layers. otherwise..
+For a PUSCH transmission using preconfigured uplink resource, the UE shall use the repetition number determined by higher layers.
+If the UE detects the PUSCH repetition adjustment field according to Table 8-2b and Table 8-2c from MPDCCH DCI format 6-0A/6-0B with CRC scrambled by PUR C-RNTI (as defined in [4]), the UE shall apply the adjustment and forward the PUSCH repetition adjustment to higher layers.

 A BL/CE UE shall upon detection on a given serving cell of an MPDCCH with DCI format 6-0A/6-0B scheduling PUSCH intended for the UE, perform a corresponding PUSCH transmission in subframe(s) ni = n+ki if a transport block(s) corresponding to the HARQ process(es) of the PUSCH transmission is generated as described in [8] with i = 0, 1, …, NTBN-1 according to the MPDCCH, where

 <Unchanged parts are omitted>